 Price (Online): $9.99

-View the Full CollectionPurchase all five foundational texts for a comprehensive study of 19th-century Latin American women's literature.
+View the Full CollectionPurchase all six foundational texts by influential women authors of the 19th century for a comprehensive study of the female voices that shaped literature.